Why Couples Are Growing Apart After Marriage?

 The couple is still there.
 The marriage is still there.
 But the felt experience of “us” has weakened.

-That is why many couples who are technically together still resonate deeply with the idea of Distance Despite Living Together.
+That is why many couples who are technically together still recognise the ache of sharing the same home but not the same emotional world.
 They are not physically apart.
 They are emotionally under-connected.

 The Three Forms of Distance That Quietly Enter a Marriage